makevoid/react-sb-simple-setup/Readme.md

+## react-sb-simple-setup

 #### Example repo of a redux-like example app using the state on the root component as "store"

 All started from a tweet from @sharifsbeat :  https://twitter.com/makevoid/status/949284482221264896